🍇

 Key Facts

-• Seven-hectare single-vineyard estate at approximately 550 metres of elevation in Koutsi, the limestone-rich semi-mountainous subzone of Nemea PDO; some vines exceed 50 years of age and are reserved for the flagship Gaia Estate cuvée.
+• Seven-hectare single estate at approximately 550 metres of elevation in Koutsi, the limestone-rich semi-mountainous subzone of Nemea PDO; some vines exceed 50 years of age and are reserved for the flagship Gaia Estate cuvée.

-📜Founding 1994 and the Two-Estate Project
+📜Founding 1994 and the Dual-Estate Project

-🏔️The Koutsi Estate and Single-Vineyard Programme
+🏔️The Koutsi Estate at 550 Metres

-• Calcareous chalky soils with excellent natural drainage; deep root development and naturally moderated vine vigour support concentration without aggressive cropping.
+• Calcareous chalky soils with excellent natural drainage; deep root development and naturally moderated vigour support concentration without aggressive cropping.

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-⚗️Winemaking: Extended Maceration and Indigenous Yeast
+⚗️Winemaking: Extended Maceration and New French Oak

-• Indigenous yeast fermentation in temperature-controlled stainless steel preserves the variety's natural aromatic profile and the vineyard's site-specific signature.
+• Gaia Estate fermentation uses indigenous yeasts in temperature-controlled stainless steel, preserving aromatic profile and site signature.

 WINE WITH SETH APP